numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Introduction
 =============

 This document presents the main ideas and concepts of the performance assessment within the COCO platform.
-We start from a collection of recorded data from the algorithm benchmarked that is function (indicator in the case of multi-objective, function and constraint in the case of constraint optimization) values together with number of calls to the function to reach this function value that represents the cost of the algorithm.
-This means that we exclude measuring cost of the algorithm in terms of CPU time to avoid measurement that depends on the programming language, the computer where the experiments were run [#]_.
+We start from a collection of recorded data from the algorithm benchmarked that is function (indicator in the case of multi-objective, function and constraint in the case of constraint optimization) values together with number of calls to the function to reach this function value.
+This latter represents the cost of the algorithm.
+This means that we exclude measuring cost in terms of CPU or wall-clock time to avoid measurement that depends on the programming language, the computer where the experiments were run [#]_.
 The shortcomings and unfortunate consequences of benchmarking based on CPU was discussed in [Hooker:1995]_.

 From the collection of function values, number of function evaluations we extract runtime to reach target function values.
 This comes as a natural consequence of our prerequisite to present *quantitative* performance measures (as opposed to simple rankings of algorithm performances).

 We then either display average runtime through the `Average Running Time`_ (ART) measure or distribution of run-length through `Empirical Cumulative Distribution Functions`_ (ECDF).
-When displaying the distribution of runtime, we consider the aggregation of run-length over subclasses of problems.
+When displaying the distribution of runtime, we consider the aggregation of runtime over subclasses of problems excluding aggregation over dimensions given that the dimension of the problem is an information available that should be exploited (for instance for deciding on which algorithm to choose).

 .. [#] We however require to provide CPU timing experiments to get a